 So if you find yourself on the road north from Flagstaff, here are some unforgettable ways to spend three days.

 Although recent studies have suggested the Grand Canyon was formed nearly 70 million years ago—about the time when dinosaurs became extinct—the prevailing geological theory sets the canyon’s age closer to five or six million years.
 Either way, the Colorado River has managed to carve a canyon that is 277 miles in length, 18 miles at its widest point, and an average of 4,000 feet deep.

-Introduce yourself to this natural wonder on Desert View Drive, a breathtakingly scenic road that traces the South Rim for 25 miles between the park visitor center to the west and the Desert View Watchtower to the east.
+Introduce yourself to this natural wonder on Desert View Drive, an awe-inspiring road that traces the South Rim for 25 miles between the park visitor center and the Desert View Watchtower.
 Along the way, you’ll be treated to four picnic areas and 11 viewpoints and pullouts, including the unforgettable panorama from Lipan Point, best enjoyed in the low morning light.

 Above The Rim

 Stretch your legs with an afternoon stroll along the Rim Trail, a (mostly) paved 13-mile path that teeters on the canyon’s edge.
 Walk three miles westward from the park headquarters to Powell Point, a memorial to Major John Wesley Powell’s Colorado River expeditions in 1869 and 1871-1872.
 Less than a mile later, take note of Hopi Point and make plans to return there at sunset.
 And two miles further, the lookout at The Abyss provides a near-vertical view down into the canyon—a stunning 3,000-foot drop to the Tonto Platform below.

 The Best Exotic El Tovar Hotel